 Notification for tuberculosis

-Tuberculosis (TB) (Group B disease) must be notified in writing within 5 days of diagnosis or clinical suspicion.
+Tuberculosis (TB) is a ‘routine’ notifiable condition and must be notified by medical practitioners and pathology services in writing within 5 days of diagnosis or clinical suspicion.

 This is a Victorian statutory requirement.

 Primary school and children’s services centres exclusion for tuberculosis